ethanjli/ethanj.li/src/posts/2020/12/open-source-licensing-for-frugal-science.md

 For people who have seen Creative Commons license used elsewhere (e.g. Wikipedia), it may be tempting to just choose a Creative Commons license and move on.
 For example, out of 35 projects in the Frugal Science course, 7 projects have listed licenses on their project pages, and all 7 chose a Creative Commons license for releasing their work.
 I can understand why these projects may have made this decision: most projects have proposed concepts but have not yet reached functional proof-of-concept prototypes with design files to share.
 However, once projects develop past this stage and want to share full hardware designs, it will be important for them to consider a license which addresses issues specific to sharing hardware designs.

 If you are releasing design files for hardware or source code for software under a Creative Commons license, then you are giving other people legal permission/protection to adapt, remix, share, and copy the media you've created (images, text, drawings, documentation, data, etc.), but you are not giving legal permission/protections related to use under patent law and you are not saying anything about source code.
 This is probably the opposite of what you want.
 Indeed, Creative Commons [recommends against](https://creativecommons.org/faq/#can-i-apply-a-creative-commons-license-to-software) using a CC license on software.

-## How are licenses enforced?

-Usually enforcement of licenses is done to gain compliance from license violators rather than to collect legal damages for the license violation.
-In practice, legal enforcement of open-source licenses can be difficult or infeasible for community projects.
-Outside the courts, enforcement can be done by naming license violators as a way of raising the stakes on their community goodwill and reputation.
-Even so, discovery of license violations may be difficult.
-Thus, for our projects, the open-source license serves less as a legal hammer to wield against others and more as a strong encouragement of the values and practices we want people to follow if they use/share/etc. our work.

-## Are there licenses for non-commercial use?

 ## Can we write our own license?